sylvainfaivre/usersandgroups-formula/README.rst

 search for a {{ user }}.pub file in the config.ssh_pubkeys_dir if it exists.
 You can also indicate that a user have no ssh pubkey.

+All configuration is made using pillar data, read pillar.example to see how.